yseulthb/yseulthb.github.io/_pages/projects.md

 <summary><h3>Evolution of visual sexual signals in darters 🐟</h3>
 </summary>

-[DarterBase] I aim to examine a broad range of factors susceptible to promoting sexual signal diversity in <i>Etheostoma</i> (darters), a genus of fish species that exhibit diversity in morphology, habitat preferences, nuptial ornamentation, parental care, and spawning behaviour, as well as community composition and structure. <br><br>
+I aim to examine a broad range of factors susceptible to promoting sexual signal diversity in <i>Etheostoma</i> (darters), a genus of fish species that exhibit diversity in morphology, habitat preferences, nuptial ornamentation, parental care, and spawning behaviour, as well as community composition and structure. <br><br>

-[VAE] Using variational auto-encoders as models of the visual system, I plan to investigate the relationship between habitat characteristics and signal patterns of a species and assess the effectiveness of animal designs from the point of view of the individual recipient.
+Using variational auto-encoders as models of the visual system, I plan to investigate the relationship between habitat characteristics and signal patterns of darters and assess the effectiveness of their designs from the point of view of the receiver.
 <br><br>

 <img src="/pdf/darters.png" alt="Example of males of four different species of the genus Etheostoma." width="400"/>